Is Blogging Dead When Compared to YouTube, Tiktok and More?

 Posting a lot to get traffic

 Seth Godin made this type of blogging strategy famous.
 He originally used a free blogging platform called Type Pad but has since moved on to using WordPress.
-He posted a 300 to 600 word blog post every single day.
+He has posted a 300 to 600 word blog post every single day for a decade.

+That’s a nice writing habit, but it’s not the secret to blogging success.
 He made the claim that is was this consistency that made his blog popular.
-His blog is popular because he’s an expert at what he covers.

-Maybe back in 2008 when blogs were sill a fairly new thing, pumping out content day after day made a difference.
-But in today’s landscape it’s a waste of time to publish for publishing’s sake for most people.
+Maybe back in the early 2000’s when blogs were sill a fairly new thing, publishing a lot of content day after day made a difference.
+But in today’s landscape it’s a waste of time to publish just for publishing’s sake.

 You need to guest post and work with influencers